csiro/cmextremes-schism_tiling/Readme.md

 Snakemake will put many thousands of files into the *.snakemake* directory, more than your quota under /home.
 It will also write thousands of slurm job output files.
 Sometimes you might have to stop the snakemake task (ctrl-C), delete these, then restart.
 The task remains to automatically clean up these files as the jobs progress.

+# License

+This source code is licensed under a modified form of the BSD / MIT open source license.
+Please see the LICENSE.md file for a copy, and make sure you understand and agree to the terms before using this code.